eth-sri/zkay/README.md

 **Note**: With the debug 'eth-tester' blockchain backend which zkay uses by default, it is not necessary to manually deploy these contracts.
 So those commands are not needed in that case.

-[//]: # (We should probably deploy official pki and library contracts on testnet [maybe mainnet],
-         to which zkay can connect by default)

 ### Compile Contracts